-Carnegie Unit to award high school credit for coursework (Berrett, 2012).
+According to Berrett, in an effort to address the dropout issue, researchers are reviewing how students are awarded high school credit for class work.
+Since 1906, schools have used the Carnegie Unit to award high school credit for coursework (Berrett, 2012).
 So, instead of the basis of measurement on a mastery of skills and an individualization of the needs of students, credit for graduation is determined by Carnegie Units based upon contact hours or "seat time."
 Seat time is still the measurement that is used by many states as the determining factor of whether students receive credit for a course or not and leading to enough credits to graduate.
 Since the history of this concept is rooted in the Carnegie Units, the Carnegie Foundation is now trying to decide if it should continue using this model to solidify course credit or if it is now time for a change in the way of thinking in the educational system (Berrett, 2012).
 According to Elena Silva, a senior associate for research and policy for Carnegie, the use of the unit happened by default and a time-based measurement has endured as the metric largely because its meaning can be universally understood (Berrett, 2012).
 Mrs. Silva feels now that "we're at a point where we could do better" (Berrett, 2012).

-Based on research by Adams, the Carnegie Unit is defined as one hour of faculty-student contact per week and two hours of outside work over a 15-week semester (Adams, 2012).
-Thomas Toch, a researcher at Carnegie, uses the following example to describe this concept: a total of 120 hours in one subject, meeting four or five times a week for 40 to 60 minutes, for 36 to 40 weeks each year earns the student one "unit" of high school credit (Adams, 2012).
+Based on research conducted by Adams, the Carnegie Unit is defined as one hour of faculty-student contact per week and two hours of outside work over a 15-week semester (Adams, 2012).
+Thomas Toch, a researcher at Carnegie, used the following example to describe this concept: a total of 120 hours in one subject, meeting four or five times a week for 40 to 60 minutes, for 36 to 40 weeks each year earns the student one "unit" of high school credit (Adams,

+2012).
 When this unit was designed it was primarily implemented to determine whether or not faculty members would have the opportunity to receive a pension plan (Adams, 2012).
 Much of the academic enterprise employs this unit as its foundation, including student and faculty workloads, schedules, financial aid, and degree requirements (Adams, 2012).

 Western Governors University has popularized a concept of basing a standardized unit on a measure of competency, instead of time spent within a classroom (Berrett, 2012).
-Elena Silva simply believes that a competency-based measure will not replace time as the standard unit of measure (Berrett, 2012).
-She states, "To come up with a universal metric for competency is a challenge I don't know if we can meet" (Berrett, 2012).
-According to Silva, and other researchers in the Carnegie organization, the credit hour serves as a simple way of awarding credit to students as a means to help them matriculate through our educational system, and a change in this way of thinking will result in a major shift in education (Berrett, 2012).
+Elena Silva simply believed that a competency based measure would not replace time as the standard unit of measure (Berrett, 2012).
+She stated that "To come up with a universal metric for competency is a challenge I don't know if we can meet" (Berrett, 2012).
+According to Silva, and other researchers in the Carnegie organization, the credit hour served as a simple way of awarding credit to students as a means to help them matriculate through our educational system, and a change in this way of thinking will result in a major shift in education (Berrett, 2012).

-The information that was ascertained from this study provides a comparison of course credit accrual and cumulative course credits earned between students that dropped out of school from spring 2002 to August 2004 and those who actually graduated in four years (U.S. Department of Education, 2007).
+The information that was ascertained from this study provided a comparison of course credit accrual and cumulative course credits earned between students that dropped out of school from spring 2002 to August 2004 and those who actually graduated in four years (U.S. Department of Education, 2007).
 The study identified three separate categories in which to place the students (U.S. Department of Education, 2007):